 Inadequate fetal monitoring during labor and delivery can negatively affect a baby’s life forever.
-Many parents of children who have suffered injuries or are living with conditions caused by improper fetal monitoring don’t understand why this happened to their child.
+Many parents of children who have suffered injuries or are living with conditions caused by improper fetal monitoring don’t understand why this happened to their children.
 Though it is difficult to answer these questions, our attorneys are dedicated to aggressively seeking restitution for these medical errors.

 More Than 30 Years Of Experience

-If your baby is suffering from a condition due to inadequate monitoring during labor, delivery or post-birth, the lawyers at McKeen & Associates can assist in identifying negligence and obtaining compensation for your family.
+If your baby is suffering from a catastrophic condition due to inadequate monitoring during labor, delivery or post-birth, the lawyers at McKeen & Associates can assist in identifying negligence and obtaining compensation for your family.
 We offer a team of attorneys with the experience to take on even the most complicated medical malpractice cases.

 Medical Staff Can Make Mistakes